CapsAdmin/NattLua/README.md

     -> | myfunc:3:14 : expected assignment or call expression got ❲symbol❳ (❲!❳)
 ```
 This works because there is no uncertainty about the code generated passed to the load function.
 If we did `body = "sum = sum + 1" .. (unknown_global as string)`, that would make the table itself become uncertain so that table.concat would return `string` and not the actual results of the concatenation.

+# Parsing and transpiling
+I wrote the lexer and parser trying not to look at existing Lua parsers (as a learning experience), but this makes it different in some ways.
+The syntax errors it can report are not standard and are bit more detailed.
+It's also written in a way to be easily extendable for new syntax.

+* Syntax errors are nicer than standard Lua parsers.
+Errors are reported with character ranges.
+* Additionally, the lexer and parser continue after encountering an error, which is useful for editor integration.
+* Whitespace can be preserved
+* Both single-line C comments (from GLua) and the Lua 5.4 division operator can be used in the same source file.
+* Transpiles bitwise operators, integer division, _ENV, etc down to luajit.

+I have not fully decided the syntax for the language and runtime semantics for lua 5.3/4 features.
+But I feel this is more of a detail that can easily be changed later.

 # Development